THESIS BowTie Risk Management Software

 Using THESIS is a proactive bowtie approach for visualizing risk.
 The versatile tool enables every user to take a step further to ask "what else" can go wrong when the barriers that have been put into place fail.

 The software facilitates integration with the overall business model of an organization with built-in risk features that define the hazards, analysis consequences and associated risks.
-Our software enables you to take practical steps to identify and manage risks associated with hazardous materials and demonstrate that all necessary measures have been taken to reduce these associated risks to as low as reasonably practicable (ALARP).
+Our bowtie program enables you to take practical steps to identify and manage risks associated with hazardous materials and demonstrate that all necessary measures have been taken to reduce these associated risks to as low as reasonably practicable (ALARP).

 In a few instances, regulations have been created demanding that the Bowtie methodology be part of the required documentation associated with major hazard analysis.
 This helps regulators check that all necessary measures have been put in place to further reduce associated risk to ALARP and equally helps to justify cost to benefit analysis.